 There’s an essential rule about sharing the road with snowplows: NEVER pass them on the right.

 In 2016, there were 11 collisions between cars and snowplows, on one BC highway alone.
 That’s a lot of crashes and a lot of stress, grief and costs for a lot of people!
-Check out the video above, featuring VSA Highway Maintenance, our contractor responsible for the Coquihalla Highway.
+Check out the video above which highlights winter maintenance work on the Coquihalla Highway.

 The reason why you don’t want to pass an operating plow on the right, is that’s right where the plow blade is.
 Motorists who drive along that side can be blinded by flying snow and other debris.
 Plows are often also equipped with extendable wings that might not be visible because of blowing snow.